-5.2 Anaphylaxis and Angioedema

-Gabapentin can cause anaphylaxis and angioedema after the first dose or at any time during treatment.
-Signs and symptoms in any angle during the mat close of at any breathing, swelling of the lips, throat, and tongue, and hypotension requiring emergency treatment.
+5.2 Anaphylaxis and Angioedema Gabapentin can cause anaphylaxis and angioedema after the first dose or at any cabapentin can cause anaphylaxis and angloedema after the first dose or at any time during treatment.
+Signs and symptoms in reported cases have included difficulty breathing, swelling of the lips, throat, and tongue, and hypotension requiring emergency treatment.
 Patients should be instructed to discontinue gabapentin and seek immediate medical care should they experience signs or symptoms of anaphylaxis or angioedema.
-5.3 Effects on Driving and Operating Heavy Machinery